fullptr/datamatic/README.md

 If a property is not intended to be called directly from templates, there is no need to restrict them to being strings (technically nothing is stopping you from using non-strings for accessable properties, but the generated code may be weird as the value will be stringified).

 With the ability to generate template code using the full power of python, it should be possible to generate any kind of code you want.
 If there are still limitations, let me know, I would love to extend datamatic further to make it more useful!

-## Future
-* Have a nicer syntax for custom function parameters.
-I would like to make the arguments comma separated and allow "," to be an argument as well.
-For this I will add a more sophisticated parser, but I haven't done it yet.
-After doing this, `Comp::if_not_last(,)` would become `Comp::if_not_last(",")` which is more akin to what people should expect.
-* I've considered having inline python code in the templates akin to using `eval`, which is often seen as dangerous, but we are already executing arbitrary code via the `dmx` system, so maybe it's no worse.
-I'm also considering going the other way and removing the discovery system and making users have to specify the extension files on the command line instead, but I haven't reached a conclusion here.